blackary/neat-starter/src/posts/daily/sat-feb-22.md

 ### Praise

-P﻿salm 7b, 119r
+P﻿salm 40a, 133a

 ### Prayer

-1. Give thanks for God’s sure victory over his and our enemies.
+1. Give thanks that Christ became human to save humans like you.
 2. Pray for the reading and preaching of God’s word tomorrow.
 3. Pray for a member of our church, for your family, and for a non-Christian friend/family member.